SumiSastri/dev-blogs/docs/programming-database-design/part3-ERDs-defining-entities-attributes-keys.md

 ## Entities: strong and weak

-Entities as we have seen in the previous section, are represent characteristics of a particular object in a data set.
+Entities represent characteristics of a particular object in a data set.
 Entities have relationships with other entities creating either a superclass of entities that subclasses inherit attributes from, or simply are stronger entities when compared to an entity that there is a relationship with.

 A **strong entity** is an independent entity that can exist without relying on another entity.
 It has a unique identifier (primary key) that distinguishes it from other entities in the database.